+Buffalo Park in Flagstaff, Arizona, is located on the north side of Flagstaff and is a 10-minute drive from Lowell Observatory.
+Flagstaff’s most popular urban trail, named the Nate Avery Trail, makes a 2-mile (3.2 km) loop around this 215-acre park.
 Before it became a city park and open space, Buffalo Park was a private wildlife park.
-Flagstaff’s most popular urban trail – called Nate Avery Trail – makes a 2-mile loop around this 215-acre park.
-The park has easily accessible dark night skies and is in the middle of the city of Flagstaff.
-It also offers picnicking space, wildlife and scenic mountain views.
-The Flagstaff Dark Skies Coalition (www.flagstaffdarkskies.org) said: “We think it is one of the most accessible places to look at the stars because Buffalo Park is near the center of town, surrounded by hotels, restaurants, shopping, etc, but with great night skies.”
-This group also offers a page of info on best places to stargaze around Flagstaff: https://www.flagstaffdarkskies.org/international-dark-sky-city/dark-skies-in-and-around-flagstaff
+Open 24 hours, the park also offers picnicking space, wildlife and scenic mountain views.
+The Flagstaff Dark Skies Coalition (www.flagstaffdarkskies.org) said: “We think it is one of the most accessible places to look at the stars because Buffalo Park is near the center of town, surrounded by hotels, restaurants, shopping, etc., but with great night skies.”
+Flagstaff became the world’s first “International Dark Sky City” in 2001, and Buffalo Park is home to the annual Flagstaff Star Party.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.